 There is one historic and one non-historic resource in the district.
 The single house in the district is historic and a newer metal shed is non-historic.
+Fifty percent of the resources are historic.

 BOUNDARY DESCRIPTION

 Parcel ID 70-15-21-126-037, commonly known as 1631 W. Avon Road.